This was originally published on Digital Ethos here.

 1. Engage With Geotagged Instagram Photos

-The majority of Intagram photos are geotagged, and they can be viewed by location.
+The majority of Instagram photos are geotagged, and they can be viewed by location.
 This can be done on your phone by clicking any geotag icon on a photo.

 The alternative I recently found is a great tool I love called Gramfeed.
 It is used in a browser, and you can search nearby locations through a map tool.
-You can then view all the photos shared under that geotag and a unique url is created—you can then bookmark the link.
-I’m sure your already thinking of all the possibilities…
+You can then view all the photos shared under that geotag and a unique URL is created—you can then bookmark the link.
+I’m sure you’re already thinking of all the possibilities…

 2. Promote Your Facebook Page Targeting Your City